 Sedgefield Primary School aims to teach children how to grow into positive, responsible people, who can work and co-operate with others whilst developing knowledge and skills, so that they achieve all that they can.
 We pride ourselves on helping the children to be tolerant, caring and understanding of others and to have an awareness of issues that affect other people.
 This commitment is reflected in our EQualities Award.
 Please click on the logo for more information:

 Across the school there are high expectations of behaviour and tolerance towards others.
-Sedgefield Primary School was awarded 'Outstanding' for the behaviour and safety of pupils from Ofsted in March 2013.
+This was recognised in our recent Ofsted Inspection (November 2017).
 Please click here to see the copy of our latest Ofsted report.